Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Study Guide.md

 Fast and automatic allocation/deallocation

 Disadvantage:
 Cannot handle variables whose lifetime does not follow LIFO rules.
 Stack frames disappear when a function returns, so stack allocation cannot support.
+Stack allocation is inflexible for data that must outlive its function call

+b.

 # Question 11